-America’s favourite vegan restaurant by CHLOE. finally crossed the pond this month to open its first European site in Covent Garden.
+America’s favourite vegan restaurant by CHLOE. finally crossed the pond last year to open its first European site in Covent Garden.
+Unsurprisingly it proved hugely successful, so much so that they opened further branches in Tower Bridge, Oxford Circus and at the 02 in Greenwich.
 You’ll be surprised to find that their plant-based menu features the likes of mac ‘n cheese, fries and the famous guac burger, as well as new British-inspired additions.
 Quashing the idea that a plant-based diet is bland and unexciting?
 Tick!
-Find out more about what to expect here. eatbychloe.com

 TRY: The air baked sweet potato fries are to die for.

 Not so much a restaurant as an upmarket deli, Detox Kitchen is one of the best spots in town for a quick, nutritious lunch that will leave you feeling energised.
 All their dishes are free from wheat, dairy and refined sugar, and the Soho branch even has a fitness studio downstairs for all-round healthy living.
-The stews and soups are a fragrant pick-me-up on a cold winter’s day, while the salad and protein combos are a winner year-round. detoxkitchen.co.uk
+The stews and soups are a fragrant pick-me-up on a cold winter’s day, while the salad and protein combos are a winner year-round.
+Their food delivery services are great too.

 TRY: The banana bread with compote and COYO is a great healthy snack for those with a sweet tooth.